KXYang/edX-MITx-6.00.1x/README.md

 # edX-MITx-6.00.1x
-Problem Sets and Exams for 6.00.1x Introduction to Computer Science and Programming Using Python
+Coding exercises and exams for MITx: 6.00.1x Introduction to Computer Science and Programming Using Python, EdX, Aug-Nov 2018

+All coding in Python 3.